 16) If you are not going to quit right away, try cutting down.

-If you smoke one less cigarette each day that will be seven less per day in a week.
+If you smoke one less cigarette or vape each day that will be seven less per day in a week.
 However, if this is difficult, remember it is each dose of nicotine that is creating the next craving.

 17) Don't minimize the truth or deny the risks even if you are not quitting today.

 If this feels uncomfortable, talk about it with a fellow member.
 Kept in the dark, denial grows like a mold.
 The truth may be awkward at first, but in time can set you free.